coreos/rkt/CONTRIBUTING.md

 ### Format of the Commit Message

-We follow a rough convention for commit messages that is designed to answer two
+The commit messages should be designed to answer two questions: what changed and why.

-questions: what changed and why.
-The subject line should feature the what and the body of the commit should describe the why.
+The subject line should consist of the modified subsytem and an imperative sentence describing the what changed and the body of the commit should describe why it changed.

 ```
-scripts: add the test-cluster command
+rkt/config: improve configuration tests

-this uses tmux to setup a test cluster that you can easily kill and
+Tests rkt config pkg.

-start for debugging.
+Related to #85

-Fixes #38
+Fixes #121
 ```

 The format can be described more formally as follows: